CUNY TV

 CUNY TV /ˈkjuːni/ is a non-commercial educational station of the City University of New York, based in New York City.
-It offers telecourse programming in various subjects ranging from mathematics, physics, and biology to history, art, and social studies.
-It also provides cultural programming with shows in German, Spanish, and French.
-The station was first established in 1985.
-In 2007, the station became a full-capacity HD studio, post-production and distribution facility.
+Founded in 1985, the station produces and broadcasts locally focused programming with an emphasis on culture, education, and public affairs.
+In 2007, CUNY TV expanded into a full-capacity high-definition production and post-production facility.

 History

-The station was first established in 1985 as CUNY TV.
+The station was first established in 1985 as CUNY TV using a channel that was set aside for CUNY by New York City a decade earlier.
+A 1985 report requested by Chancellor Joseph S. Murphy suggested that the channel could be used to make higher education more accessible to New Yorkers.
+Based on these findings a small staff with a budget of $350,000 set out to create programing that would serve the public.
+To this end CUNY TV introduced 25 nonfiction series from a variety of sources including some productions by branches of CUNY.

+In 1986 CUNY TV was made available across all five boroughs, having formerly only been available in Manhattan, as the result of an agreement between CUNY TV and WNYE-TV.

+In the late 90s CUNY TV began to broadcast The City University of New York board meetings.
+This was in response to a 1995 lawsuit against CUNY where students and faculty charged that the university had violated open meeting laws.

 In 2009, the station transitioned to HDTV and began broadcasting on cable in SD and on WNYE-TV digital channel DTV 25.3 in 720p HD.

-In 2012, television and radio studios at CUNY TV were renamed "Himan Brown TV & Radio Studios, after Himan Brown, an American radio producer and director.
-Since 1999, the station has won numerous television industry awards, including 44 New York Emmy Awards, numerous Telly Awards, and Communicator Awards, for its variety of series and programme specials.
+In 2012, television and radio studios at CUNY TV were renamed Himan Brown TV & Radio Studios after Himan Brown, an American radio producer and director.

 Original programming

-The station airs Amy Goodman's Democracy Now! thrice a day.
-The station also airs many classic and foreign films, like Professor Jerry Carlson's and City College's film studies program's show, City Cinematheque.
-Public affairs shows also include Baruch College's forums.
-The station also produces and co-produces several original series at its studios; after the original airing on cable, the shows are archived and uploaded to the station's YouTube channel.
+The station airs original content, Amy Goodman's Democracy Now!, and many classic and foreign films with added commentary from Jerry Carlson and guests as part of City College's film studies program's show, City Cinematheque.
+Public affairs shows also include Baruch College Special.
+The station's shows are uploaded to its YouTube channel, and many of their arts and culture programs are also available as podcasts.